 When Is Hard Drive Defragmentation Necessary?

-Because defragmentation is primarily preventative, you shouldn’t wait until there are serious issues before you defragment your computer.
+Because defragmentation is primarily preventative, you don’t have to wait until there are serious issues before you defragment your computer.
 Scheduled defrags keep your computer’s storage system organized and running optimally at all times.
-Here are some common scenarios in which you may find that it’s time to defragment your machine:
+Here are some common scenarios which might call for a defrag:

 After Major OS Updates

-Disk fragmentation occurs at different rates, depending on how often you install programs and save files on your computer.
+Disk fragmentation occurs at different rates, depending on how often you install programs and save files onto your computer.
 In short, disk defrag software reorganizes your files for quicker access.
-A fragmented drive runs more slowly than one where the files are properly organized, and the slower speeds affect nearly everything you do on your computer.
+A drive that’s fragmented runs more slowly than one where the files are properly organized, and the slower speeds affect nearly everything you do on your computer.